 The Use of Marijuana for Debilitating Medical Conditions ballot, or Amendment 2, was passed by Florida voters on November 8, 2016.
 Allowing the cultivation and dispensing of medical marijuana to qualified patients, the ballot was created to provide safe access and availability to medical cannabis for those in need with qualified debilitating conditions.
 Now, Florida is enjoying a prosperous medical marijuana market with many patients signed up for the program.

 If you’re interested in signing up for Florida’s medical marijuana program, the easiest way to do so is by connecting with a licensed physician network.
-Leafwell is one of the largest medical marijuana facilitators, connecting patients to licensed physicians in minutes.
 Follow along below to find out how you can easily get your medical marijuana card in Florida online.

 Since the coronavirus (COVID-19) outbreak, Florida has made it possible to renew medical marijuana certifications and cards online via telemedicine.
 It’s now easier than ever to get a Florida medical marijuana card.
 All you have to do is:

-- Register online with Leafwell and speak to a Florida licensed physician.
+- Register online with a licensed MMJ telemedicine provider and speak with a licensed physician

-- Submit your renewal application on the State website as soon as 40 days before expiration.
+- Submit your application on the state website as soon as 40 days before expiration

 Since March 18th, 2020, Florida has expanded its provision of medical marijuana telemedicine in order to make social distancing amongst the Coronavirus pandemic easier to maintain.
 This includes online medical marijuana qualifications in Florida for both new patients and renewals.